 The main difference between craft chocolate and mass-produced chocolate, at least at the making stage, is the use of chocolate couverture or liquor.

 Believe it or not, large corporations start their manufacturing process at this stage.
 They purchase either couverture (pre-made chocolate buttons ready to be melted) or liquor (pre-prepared melted chocolate).
-It’s the difference between cooking yourself a roast chicken and putting some chicken nuggets into the microwave.
+It’s the difference between cooking yourself a roast chicken and putting some chicken nuggets into the microwave (we explain this analogy a bit more in our virtual tastings).

 That’s why craft chocolate makers make such a big deal about being bean-to-bar.
 There are so many steps before this stage that affect the flavour and quality of chocolate.
 They’re expensive steps, they take time, but makers don’t want to cut corners.
 They want to make the best possible chocolate, and that means starting on the farm.